LeadDyno/leaddyno-website/guide/introduction.md

 #### Email List Tracking

-Another common online marketing channel is via email lists
+Another common online marketing channel is via email lists.
+By using a LeadDyno Campaign for each paid email placement you purchase, you can see end-to-end click, lead, purchase and cancellation information, allowing you to target successful email lists and abandon poor ones.

 #### CRM Integration